SoSv1/welp/test.md

 ---

 ## Contributors
-- Nikolas Rose - BCIT CST Student who enjoys programming and has a passion for gaming and hiking.
+- **Nikolas Rose** - BCIT CST Student who enjoys programming and has a passion for gaming and hiking.
-- **Nathan** - BCIT CST Student, I'm studying CST at BCIT.
-- **Berenice** - BCIT CST Student.
-I am excited to see what I can create!
+- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
+Fun fact: Has a collection of over 50 houseplants.

 ---